-Step 3: Now that we've separated and straightened the pairs we need to arrange the conductors in the proper order according to which wiring standard you are using.
-For this example we will be wiring via the 568-B standard (most common in patch cables).
+Step 3: Now that we've separated and straightened the pairs, we need to arrange the conductors in the proper order according to which wiring standard you are using.
+For this example, we will be wiring via the 568-B standard (most common in patch cables).
 Please consult the pin-out for the proper color codes.
-After you have the wires arranged, place them tightly together as show in the picture to the right.
+After you have the wires arranged, place them tightly together, as shown in the picture to the right.
 Once this is done, verify that the wires are still in the proper order and continue to step 4.

-Step 4: Now we need to trim the conductors down to fit into the RJ45 connector.
-While trimming, make sure you make a nice clean cut at a 90 degree angle about 1/2 of an inch from the end of the jacket.
+Step 4: Now, we need to trim the conductors down to fit into the RJ45 connector.
+While trimming, make sure you make an excellent clean cut at a 90-degree angle about 1/2 of an inch from the end of the jacket.
 If you fail to make a straight cut, some of the conductors may not reach the connector contacts.
-If you cut the conductors too short, again they will not make contact.
-If you leave the conductors too long, when crimping the connector, the jacketing will not be gripped leaving the strain on the conductors.
+If you cut the conductors too short, again, they will not make contact.
+If you leave the conductors too long, when crimping the connector, the jacketing will not be gripped, leaving the strain on the conductors.
 This is not a good situation!
-For proper trimming, hold the wires securely just at the end of the jacket as shown in the picture to the left.
+For proper trimming, hold the wires securely just at the end of the jacket, as shown in the picture to the left.
 Be sure to keep the conductors in the proper order.

 Many customers have reported that they find Cat5e Connectors with load bars much easier to use during the termination process.
 The load bar is used to align the conductors into the proper order and hold them in place during insertion.

-Step 6: Carefully insert the assembly which you have just completed into a modular crimping tool, taking care to verify the conductors stay fully inserted.
+Step 6: Carefully insert the assembly, which you have just completed into a modular crimping tool, taking care to verify the conductors stay fully inserted.
 When crimping the connector, use the full stroke of the crimp tool so that the contacts properly "bite" into the conductors.
-After you have completed the crimp, take time to look at the connector and make sure all the pins were crimped and that they made good contact with the conductors.
+After you have completed the crimp, take the time to look at the connector, and make sure all the pins were crimped and that they made good contact with the conductors.

-Step 7: If you are building a straight through (standard) Cat5e patch cable, terminate the opposite end by repeating this process from step one.
+Step 7: If you are building a straight-through (standard) Cat5e patch cable, terminate the opposite end by repeating this process from step one.
 If this will be a cat 5 crossover cable, return to step one and continue, however, terminate the other end of the cable using the wiring scheme that you did not use for the first end.
 Terminating one end with 568-B and the other with 568-A creates a crossover cable.
-If it is a straight through cable you are making, simply use the same wiring scheme for both ends.
+If it is a straight-through cable you are making, use the same wiring scheme for both ends.

 Note: If the cable does not test positive for continuity cut the connector off and start over, or buy one of our pre-made or custom length patch cords.